ModelDBRepository/206244/readme.txt

 ftp://www.neuron.yale.edu/neuron/versions/alpha/nrn5.7.10setup.exe
 available from neuron web site.)
-If you have an earlier 5.x version of neuron on mswin you can use these files by by cd'ing to the mechanisms directory and compiling the mod files there and then starting up mosinit.hoc in the mechanisms directory (double clicking in mswin).
+If you have an earlier 5.x version of neuron on mswin you can use these files by cd'ing to the mechanisms directory and compiling the mod files there and then starting up mosinit.hoc in the mechanisms directory (double clicking in mswin).
 20120112 Version: the euler methods in cad.mod and gabab.mod were updated to derivimplicit and cnexp as per http://www.neuron.yale.edu/phpbb/viewtopic.php?f=28&t=592 20170607 An update from Fiona Muellner with added hoc and matlab code to reproduce all the figures in the paper.
+20170627 An update from Fiona Muellner clarified the sentence above that begins "To prevent the back-propagating APs..."